dpapamichail/documentation/content/applications/essentials/contacts.rst

 Contact type
 ------------

-Odoo allows for both :guilabel:`Individual` and :guilabel:`Company` contacts.
-Select either :guilabel:`Individual` or :guilabel:`Company`, depending on the type of contact that is being added.
+Odoo allows for both :guilabel:`Person` and :guilabel:`Company` contacts.
+Select either :guilabel:`Person` or :guilabel:`Company`, depending on the type of contact that is being added.

 Name
 ----

-First, fill in the name of the :guilabel:`Individual` or :guilabel:`Company`.
+First, fill in the name of the :guilabel:`Person` or :guilabel:`Company`.
 This is how the name appears throughout the database.
 This field is **mandatory**.

 .. tip::
-   :guilabel:`Individual` contacts can have a :guilabel:`Company` contact linked to it.
-After selecting :guilabel:`Individual`, a new :guilabel:`Company Name...` field appears below the first name field.
+   :guilabel:`Person` contacts can have a :guilabel:`Company` contact linked to it.
+After selecting :guilabel:`Person`, a new :guilabel:`Company Name...` field appears below the first name field.

 Address
 -------

-Next, enter the :guilabel:`Address` of the :guilabel:`Company` or :guilabel:`Individual`.
+Next, enter the :guilabel:`Address` of the :guilabel:`Company` or :guilabel:`Person`.

 .. tip::
-   If the :guilabel:`Individual` option is chosen, then the *type of address* can be chosen from a drop-down menu.
-Options for this drop-down menu include: :guilabel:`Contact`, :guilabel:`Invoice Address`, :guilabel:`Delivery Address`, :guilabel:`Other Address`, and :guilabel:`Private Address`.
+   If the :guilabel:`Person` option is chosen, then the *type of address* can be chosen from a drop-down menu.
+Options for this drop-down menu include: :guilabel:`Contact`, :guilabel:`Invoice Address`, :guilabel:`Delivery Address`, and :guilabel:`Other Address`.

 Additional fields
 -----------------